iv2nl0b9v/leai_companion/README.md

 3. Convert your speech to text
 4. Send your command to Gemini AI
 5. Stream Gemini's response back to you
-6. Return to listening for further commands
+6. Continue to listen for further commands until you stop the program

 ## License and Attribution